chadokruse/meteor-coming-soon-email-capture/README.md

 ## Disclaimer

 This code is provided "as is" with no warranties.
-It'll probably break and may expose your api keys.
+It'll probably break and may expose your api keys and all of your customers' email addresses.
 Proceed with caution.

 ### License